mihaildono/padawan-project/youngling/dev-setup.md

 the code in a more eye-pleasing way, however from this point on, we are going to enforce it.
 Setup your editor with a `popular` linter.

+## npm and package.json
+**npm** is a software registry.
+It is used to share software.
+You can upload your package there or download someone else's  package and use it in your project.
+Your current project's configuration is managed by a `package.json` file.
+It contains information about the author and project's name, packages and their dependencies.

+To start a new project run: `npm init` and follow the steps.

 ###### Exercises
 Check if all the code that you have submitted to github passes the styleguide you have chosen.
 If not, beautify all your code :)